pants64DS/Misc-SM64DS-Patches/Custom Instructions.md

 # How to Define Custom Kuppa Script Instructions

 To define a custom instruction, you need to define its *interface function* inside of the `ExtendedScriptCompiler` class in [extended_ks.h](source/extended_ks.h), and its *implementation function* in [extended_ks.impl](source/extended_ks.impl).
-The code in these files needs to inserted with NSMBe to make the new instruction work when called from a Kuppa Script, even if the script itself is defined in a DL or somewhere else.
+The code in these files needs to inserted with NSMBe to make the new instruction work when called from a Kuppa Script, even if the script itself is defined in a dynamic library (DL) or somewhere else.

 ## The two types of custom instructions